 Then there’s this new study from the book worth mentioning, too…

 In a more recent experiment on stress, Karen Parker of Stanford University did a study on monkeys that tested their stress.
 She separated baby monkeys from their mothers for 1 hour every day.
 She predicted that this would make them more dysfunctional and emotionally unstable.
 Instead, the exact opposite was true.
 The monkeys were more curious, more resilient, and even had more courage and self control all the way into their adulthood.
 They also had larger prefrontal cortices.

 This study absolutely blew my mind.

 A lot of things about myself made sense.
 I now understand where a lot of my own resilience, curiosity, and courage came from.
 My dad was an alcoholic, he lost his dental practice, he was in and out of jail for DUIs, and my parents were divorced when I was 12.
 I experienced a lot of challenges that I had to overcome.
 But because of these experiences during my childhood, I feel like I’ve become equipped with resilience and courage that has helped me when I’ve experienced new things in my life.

 For example, during Covid19, I have a very optimistic attitude.
 I feel capable, ready for anything, and accepting of what is.
 It’s my resilience and adaptability that I’m seeing.
 This comes from an underlying belief that I don’t think life is supposed to be easy.
 I don’t think it’s supposed to be the same.
 I think change is constant.
 And I’m ready for it.
 I think this because I saw it throughout my childhood.

 So, how can you go from trying to avoid stress and believing that it’s bad, to having an entirely new perspective on it?
-The very first step it to redefine stress.
+The very first step is to redefine stress.

-It may sounds like we’re talking about stress as if it’s a given, but I want to define stress right here.
+It may sound like we’re talking about stress as if it’s a given, but I want to define stress right here.